DixitConsultingGroup/DecisionIntelligence.github.io/sectors.md

 title: Sectors
 subtitle: Past Projects
 ---
 Delve into our portfolio of transformative endeavours, showcasing our expertise and unwavering commitment to excellence.
-Explore a diverse array of projects, spanning Operations Research (OR) and cutting-edge AI/ML initiatives, each designed to drive innovation and redefine industry standards.
+Explore a diverse array of projects, spanning Optimisation and cutting-edge AI/ML initiatives, each designed to drive innovation and redefine industry standards.

 <html lang="en">
 <head>